TMDXNews Brief

 TransMedics Group posted $0.30 in adjusted EPS for Q1 2026, missing consensus by $0.32, with revenue also falling short in the same quarter.

-- Shares trade at $94.93 on 25.8x forward earnings against $605mn TTM revenue, a multiple that demands a fast recovery and leaves little room for a repeat
+• Shares trade at $94.93 on 25.8x forward earnings against $605mn TTM revenue, a multiple that requires accelerating growth and cannot absorb another miss of this size

 What Actually Happened

 The math is the story.
 Analysts were modeling roughly $0.62 in adjusted EPS.
 TransMedics delivered $0.30 — barely half.
 That is not a rounding error you explain away on a conference call.
-A miss that size on a $605mn TTM revenue base means either the cost structure ran materially hotter than modeled or OCS adoption is tracking slower than the street assumed.
+A miss that size on a $605mn TTM revenue base means either costs ran well above plan or OCS procedure volumes grew slower than analysts projected.
 The revenue miss makes the second explanation more likely.
-When both lines disappoint simultaneously, you cannot pin it on a single accounting item.
-Something in the underlying business moved at a different speed than anyone built into their model.
+When both lines disappoint in the same quarter, you cannot pin it on a single accounting item.
+Something fundamental in the business ran slower than every model assumed.

 The Catch

 At $94.93 the stock still carries a 25.8x forward multiple.
 That number was set before this print.
-If forward estimates come down — and a $0.32 EPS miss is exactly the kind of event that triggers downward revisions — the denominator shrinks and the stock re-prices before the next quarter even reports.
+If forward estimates come down — and a $0.32 EPS miss is exactly the kind of event that triggers downward revisions — the stock reprices on the lower number before the next quarter even reports.
 High-multiple med-tech names do not drift down slowly after a double miss.
 They gap.
-The historical pattern is unpleasant, and TransMedics now needs the Q2 call to do a lot of heavy lifting.
+TransMedics now needs the Q2 call to deliver a specific explanation, not a general one.

 Bottom Line

 This is less interesting for growth investors after the print, not more.
 A miss this large needs a specific, credible explanation: a timing issue, a lumpy contract quarter, a cost item that does not repeat.
-Without that, 25.8x is exposed.
+Without one, 25.8x is hard to defend.
 The single number to watch is Q2 OCS utilization guidance.
 If adoption is genuinely inflecting, Q1 gets written off as noise.
 If it is flat, $94.93 is not the floor.

 Run a full TransMedics Group analysis, including valuation and growth metrics, at basisreport.com/stock/tmdx.